IBM/ubiquity-docker-plugin/README.md

 # Ubiquity Docker Volume Plugin
 The Ubiquity Docker volume plugin provides access to persistent storage for Docker containers.
-This plugin communicates with the Ubiquity storage volume service for the creation and management of volumes in storage system.
-Once created, a volume can be used by Docker.
+This plugin communicates with the [Ubiquity service](https://github.com/IBM/ubiquity) for the creation and management of volumes in storage system.

-The plugin must be installed on each of your Docker hosts.
-The plugin must be configured to operate with the Ubiquity storage service.

 The code is provided as is, without warranty.
 Any issue will be handled on a best-effort basis.